tresabhi/isu/me-280/homeworks/4/index.md

 kd_ang_parm: 0.5
 ```

-I realized the angles were being a little too aggressive so I tuned down the angular gains:
+I realized the angles were being a little too aggressive so I tuned down the proportional angular gain but buffed the integral and derivative:

 ```yaml
 kp_dist_parm: 0.3